-T cells are central players in the adaptive immune response and have a key role in the defence against cancer.
+T cells are central players in the adaptive immune response and have a key role in the defense against cancer.
 Some cancer cells manipulate the native immune checkpoint mechanism to evade detection by T cells.
 The programmed death-1 (PD-1) checkpoint receptor is one such example and is activated through the binding of the ligand PD-L1, which results in the inactivation of the T cell.
 Many cancers respond to the selective pressure exerted by the immune system by expressing the PD-L1 ligand.

 Therapeutic antibodies have been developed by researchers to target and block the binding of PD-L1 to PD-1.
 Blocking the PD-1 receptor prevents the PD-L1-mediated T cell deactivation.
 This deactivation results in a boost of anti-tumor activity by T cells, resulting in a very clinically important target in oncology.
 While the use of antibodies can be an effective therapy, there are limitations.
 Gene editing methods like CRISPR have the potential to overcome these limitations.